shobhu98/Invc/README.md

-import node modules
+#import node modules

-install dependencies in package.json file
+install dependencies in package.json file by using command npm install

-to run the program type nodemon app.js in terminal
+to run the program type nodemon app.js in terminal program runs on local host at port 8000 use http://localhost:8000 to run the program

 **detials of the mail account which sends emails to host and guest:**